unikorn-cloud/scripts/README.md

 The deploy command has the following flags that may be of use:

 * `-e <environment>` choose the environment to use defined in `~/.config/unikorn/${environment}` when looking up values files.
-* `-t` dump the deployment out as raw resources, useful for piping into `kubeclt diff -f -` to make sure nothing untoward has changed.
+* `-t` dump the deployment out as raw resources, useful for piping into `kubectl diff -f -` to make sure nothing untoward has changed.
 * `-p` do a production deployment using the actual helm repository, as opposed to the local source tree.

 ### restart